polterguy/polterguy.github.io/tutorials/database-crud/index.md

 your web APIs easily.
 If you want users belonging to different roles to be able to invoke your endpoint, you can simply edit the above code, by for instance adding _another_ role to it, save your file - And voila; Your authorization requirements have automagically changed.
-Below is an example of how to add the _"translator"_ role to be able to invoke your endpoint.
+Below is an example of how to add the _"translator"_ role as a role allowed to invoke the endpoint.

 ```
 auth.ticket.verify:root, admin, translator